amandaestevez/SOFTWARE-QA/11-CATCH-ERRORS-WITH-UNIT-TESTS/README.md

 **Test Method Annotations**
 JUnit annotations streamline the testing process.
 Here's a breakdown of the annotations used in this code:

-- @BeforeAll: It signals a method to run just once before all test cases within a test class are executed.
+**- @BeforeAll:** It signals a method to run just once before all test cases within a test class are executed.

 ```java
     @BeforeAll